-tend to borderline on are obsessions for short periods of time, sometimes a few weeks, sometimes a quarter, sometimes 6 months.
+I tend to have interests that are obsessions for short periods of time, sometimes a few weeks, sometimes a quarter, sometimes 6 months.
 But the two main interests of my life are Theology and Sexuality.
 Lately, I’ve been delving into Hebrew, I want to learn it to be able to dig deeper into scripture.
-So, I’ve been learning the Hebrew aleph-bet (not a typo), listening to podcasts watching YouTube videos about Hebrew, and listening to some talks on Hebrew language and culture as well as reading a lot about Hebrew and Judaism in general.
+So, I’ve been learning the Hebrew aleph-bet (not a typo), listening to podcasts, watching YouTube videos about Hebrew, and listening to some talks on Hebrew language and culture as well as reading a lot about Hebrew and Judaism in general.
 Now, keep in mind, I’m not a Jewish or Hebrew expert by any means.

 In my reading, I came across some articles on the attitudes of the Jewish people towards sexuality and I was amazed.
 Here is a quote from one of the sites I came across:

 In Jewish law, sex is not considered shameful, sinful or obscene.
 Sex is not thought of as a necessary evil for the sole purpose of procreation.